SHO removed as Muzaffarnagar woman kills herself alleging police inaction over obscene video | Law-Order

 - India

-A station house officer here has been withdrawn from filed duty over alleged inaction on a woman's complaint against her husband for circulating an obscene video of her on social media, officials said Tuesday.
-Bhopa police station SHO Deepak Chaturvedi has been set to line and Subhash Babu appointed in his place, they said.
+A station house officer here has been shunted out after a woman killed herself alleging police inaction on her complaint against her husband for circulating her obscene video on social media, officials said Tuesday.
+Bhopa police station SHO Deepak Chaturvedi has been sent to police line and Subhash Babu appointed in his place, they said.

 The 25-year-old woman, who was divorced three months ago through triple talaq, committed suicide on August 28 after her husband allegedly circulated an obscene video of her on social media, police had said on Sunday.